Dhruvanshu-Joshi/Pothole-Detection/Linear Algebra notes/7_Inverse matrix.md

 Full Rank means that the Rank is equal to the maximum number of transformation.

-**Null space** or **Kernel** of a matrix are a setof all possible vectors that become zero vectors or null vectors after transformation that is they land on the origin.
+**Null space** or **Kernel** of a matrix are a set of column vectors whose linear transformation about the given vector gives a zero vector.
+Since origin is always at same position during a linear transformation, a null space always consist of a zero vector.

 ![img12](img12.png)